 Exchange Server 2010: http://bit.ly/CQy7

-Sub-Domain Message Routing: Sub-domain routing uses contacts set up on your external system to forward the messages to a sub-domain e-mail address that has been added as a domain alias on our system.
-To make this work the following things must be set up:
+This is a suggested way to route messages from your external server back to Rackspace.
+Sub-domain routing uses contacts (or forwards) set up on your external system to route the messages to a sub-domain e-mail address.
+This same sub-domain should be added as a domain alias on our system in order for this to work.

-1. Create (or have your DNS host create) a sub-domain (e.g. rackspace.example.com) and point its MX Records to Rackspace.
-If we host your DNS, enter this sub-domain name in the Mail Records (MX) section of the DNS Settings page in the Control Panel.
+If Rackspace is your DNS host, enter this sub-domain name in the Mail Records (MX) section of the DNS Settings page in the Control Panel.
 To learn more, please see the help topic, Manage DNS Records.

 Note: For a migration, when changing the MX Records, ensure that you are changing them for the new sub-domain, e.g. rackspace.example.com, and not the primary domain.
 After all mailboxes are on our system, you will change the MX Records for the primary domain.